State Taxes at a Glance – New York

 The state of New York does have an individual income tax.
 Like most states with income tax, it is calculated on a marginal scale, with eight (8) tax brackets.
-They range from 4.00% to 8.82%.
-The highest bracket of 8.82% starts for income greater than $1,077,550.
+They range from 4.00% to 10.90%.
+The highest bracket of 10.90% starts for income greater than $25 million.

-Local income tax* – depending on the jurisdiction you live or work in, you may be subject to an additional Local Income tax.
-The average local income tax rate is 1.49% of your adjusted gross income (2nd highest in the country, behind Ohio).
+Local income tax – depending on the jurisdiction you live or work in, you may be subject to an additional Local Income tax.
+The average local income tax rate is 1.49% of your adjusted gross income.
 The four (4) jurisdiction that have additional local tax are:

 The state of New York does have a business income tax (commonly referred to as a Franchise Tax), however it its calculation is not straight forward.
 There are three (3) tax bases in New York – Business Income tax, Business Capital Tax, and Fixed Dollar Minimum Tax.
 New York Corporations must calculate all three and pay the highest one.
 Below are the three (3) tax bases:

 Business Capital Tax – In addition to a business tax on C Corporations, there is also a Capital Stock Tax called the Business Capital tax.
-The tax is 0.05% on Capital Assets less than liabilities attributed to assets.
-QETC and Manufacturers have a tax rate of 0.038%.
+The tax is 0.1875% on Capital Assets less than liabilities attributed to assets.
+Qualified Emerging Technology Companies and NY Qualified Manufacturers are exempt.

 Fixed Dollar Minimum (FDM) Tax – the FDM tax is a Gross Margins Tax.
 It based on which FDM tax bracket your Gross Receipts falls under.
 The tax is between $25 to $200,000.
 QETCs and Manufacturers have smaller tax rates.